Check out the CTF if you want to try it out yourself and improve your Kubernetes hacking skills.

 Takeaways

-• As the challenge mentioned, network is not a secure boundary anymore.
+• As the challenge mentioned, network reachability alone is not a sufficient security boundary.
 We need to provide some form of AAA to access sensitive files in the shares that are accessible across the enterprise.

 Challenge 4: Bypassing Boundaries